Gr1moire/AstroAppFlutter/README.md

 # ffxiv-astrologian-cards-drawer
-A mobile application to draw AST cards and generating interpretations.
+A mobile application to draw AST cards and generate interpretations.